 Stress and anxiety serve a purpose.
 They act as the body’s alarm system for dealing with threats or tense situations.
 The body and even the mind prepare themselves physically and emotionally to deal with danger.
 But if the alarm never shuts off, stress and anxiety can become overwhelming and make it hard to carry out your daily routine.

 “I thought I had put it all behind me so I didn’t know that my anxiety about going into certain situations was related to what I went through in the Persian Gulf.”

-Some Veterans experience stress and anxiety because of events that happened in their past—like combat or a traumatic training experience—that are painful to remember or accept.
-Other Veterans are dealing with stress and anxiety because of things they face now, like changing jobs or family conflicts.
+Some Veterans experience stress and anxiety because of events that happened in their past—like combat or a traumatic military training experience—that are painful to remember or accept.
+Other Veterans are dealing with stress and anxiety because of other life experiences, like changing jobs or family conflicts.

 Severe stress and anxiety sometimes cause physical symptoms, like trembling or shaking; or can have an effect in other ways, such as feelings of panic or unease.
 Over time, stress and anxiety can interfere with your work or daily activities and strain your relationships.

 What can I do if I’m experiencing stress and anxiety?